 The work here in Abruzzo is progressing, slowly but surely.
 We’re starting to get asked into people’s homes, which is a major step here!
-And they’ve even invited us to their big celebrations in restaurants.
-The most recent being the 18th birthday dinner for one of Mario’s English students.
+They’ve even invited us to their big celebrations in restaurants.
+And we’re also helping out at some refugee camps!

-We’re also helping out at some refugee camps in our area.
+Helping out at refugee camps in our area.

 We alo invited some of our African friends to our church’s Thanksgiving Day celebration this coming weekend.
 And our daughter and family are coming down from up north too!
 So we’ll have a special weekend!

 Church planting is usually lonely work.
 And we had greatly missed having a church family and regular fellowship since moving to this village 6 years ago.
 So why do we do it, you wonder?

 Because most larger Italian towns have bodies of believers.
 But most people in smaller towns and villages go through life without ever hearing a clear presentation of the Gospel.
 And without ever knowing the assurance of being saved.
 Italy has over 30,000 towns without witness.

 We try to establish fellowships in these areas.
 Because most of these country folk would never travel to “the city” for a church service.
 Even going to the nearer small towns becomes an ordeal for them.

 So we decided to join this church for fellowship, about an 40 minutes from our house.
 At least until the Lord enables us to establish a body here.
 A growing vibrant fellowship with lots of young adults, it reminds me a lot of our church in Emilia Romagna!
 Both towns, in fact, have about 40,000 people.
 And it’s great to be part of a family again!